 During your injury or illness and throughout your rehabilitation process, you may experience depression, anxiety, flashbacks, resentment, anger, rage, fear, helplessness, hopelessness, and the loss of body integrity.
 These feelings are all normal.
 For example, anger, depression or anxiety, and a mourning period are a normal part of mentally processing an amputation.
-If you find that these concerns persist or you find yourself returning to these concerns repeatedly over time, you may benefit from professional support using prescribed medication, psychotherapy, and peer support.
+If you find that these feelings or emotions persist or you find yourself returning to these feelings repeatedly, there are a variety of supports available to help you.
+Your mental health is very important to your quality of life and your amputation rehabilitation process.
+There is a variety of support available to help you.
+In addition to peer support, there are mental health professionals available who can offer medication as well as psychotherapy treatment.

-Some patients describe the loss of a body part as similar to the loss of a loved one.
+Some individuals describe the loss of a body part as similar to the loss of a loved one.
 Though a period of mourning for the loss of your limb is considered normal, if you find that your grief continues for more than a few months, it may be helpful to seek support from a mental health professional.

-Some patients find it useful to see a mental health professional from the beginning and then follow up throughout the rehabilitation process as needed.
+Some individuals find it useful to see a mental health professional from the beginning and then follow up throughout the rehabilitation process as needed.